 For self-employed people in the UK, trade or professional organisation subscriptions are tax deductible, and ISES membership subscriptions will fall into this category.
 Also tax deductible is training that improves work-related performance and enables people to do their job better, and this can include conference attendance costs for self-employed people and for employers footing the bill for employees to attend.
 But for employees who pay their own way, conference costs are not tax exempt – which means that the conference organisers have to pass on the tax costs of the conference in the conference fee.

-If you have any questions, please contact the ISES treasurer Orla Doherty, email@example.com.
+If you have any questions, please contact the ISES treasurer Jane Williams, email@example.com.

 Old membership application form as Word document